graph LR;

 - If there is an upcoming deadline, planned project meeting, or some other agreed appointment during your vacation time, we can try and work around the issue.

-- Send an email to Peter and Julia with your vacation request.
+- Send an email to Peter with your vacation request.

 - Include dates in your vacation request!

-- Peter will reply to that email approving the vacation.
+- Peter will reply to that email approving the vacation and signing the vacation form.

 - Your vacation is now approved!